haruharu91/facemesh/README.md

 # facemesh
 Use open source face recognition to detect doppelgängers.

+If you have a doppelgänger problem or an imposter issue, you should attempt to use fingerprints and DNA.
+Fingerprints already biologically identify distinct individual human beings, especially if all 10 fingerprints are taken.
+Face meshes are used to correlate face structure biometrics with sets of 10 fingerprints.
+DNA testing is ultimately also a good test for identity but sets of 10 fingerprints are adequate to definitely separate out individuals.
+Fingerprint minutiae from full fingerprint sets can even distinguish identical twins because of small differences in development.
+Consult with your lawyer.

 This looks for images uploaded into the /img folder, so from /bin you can run:

 $ python3 facemesh.py feigl1.jpg feigl2.jpg